-PRE-RACE MEETING: 6:15 - 7:45PM, Friday.
-The meeting, a fun and exciting event for everyone, will be held at The Plaza Banquet and Catering Facility, 23710 Lyons Avenue, Santa Clarita, CA 91321.
-From the Hilton, take I-5 south two miles to the Lyons Ave exit.
-Go left (east) just under a mile.
-The Plaza is on the right (south side) next to a car wash and a bowling alley.
+PRE-RACE MEETING: 5:00 to 6:00PM, Friday.
+The meeting is a fun and exciting event for everyone.
 Solo entrants must be represented by the racer and at least one crew.
 Team entrants must be represented by at least two racers or one racer and one crew.
 It will be a tight squeeze, so please don't bring a swarm of people!
 NOTE: We do NOT recommend leaving bikes outside on bike racks on support vehicles during the meeting.